Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/multi_importer_installation.md

 ```
 run `docker-compose up -d`

-## Set up batch functionality and the IMI module
+## Set Up Batch Functionality and the IMI Module

 `cd ingest_data`

-Copy and the entire block of code below and paste the entire block into the command line to create the installer script:
+Copy and paste the entire block of code below into the command line to create the installer script:

 ```
 echo 'cd /var/www/html && drush -y -u 1 en islandora_batch